-Equity Securities.
-Consistent with our investment objective, we may invest up to 100% of our total assets in equity securities issued by energy infrastructure MLPs, including common units, convertible subordinated units, I-Shares and common units, subordinated units and preferred units of limited liability companies (that are treated as partnerships for federal income tax purposes) ("LLCs") (each discussed below).
-We also may invest up to 30% of total assets in equity securities of non-MLPs.
+MLP Equity Securities.
+Consistent with our investment objective, we may invest up to 100% of our Total Assets in equity securities issued by MLPs and their affiliates in the energy infrastructure sector, including common units, convertible subordinated units, I-Shares and limited liability company ("LLC") common units (each discussed below).
+We also may invest up to 20% of our Total Assets in equity securities of entities not in the energy infrastructure sector.